 Step 5: Begin the transfer process

-Select “yes,” follow the on-screen instructions, and the system will begin scanning your Wi-Fi network for another console.
+Select Yes, follow the on-screen instructions, and the system will begin scanning your Wi-Fi network for another console.
 After finding both systems on the same network, it will ask you to connect the two with an Ethernet cable.
-You’ve already done that, however!
+The good news is that if you’ve made it this far into the process, you’ve already hooked up that

 Step 6: Pack away that old system!